Best Practices

 Evergreen Retainers

 With an evergreen retainer, the client pays their legal fees into a trust that their lawyer debits once services are provided.
-When it hits a certain minimum balance the client will then replenish it, making it ongoing or ‘evergreen’.
+When it hits a certain minimum balance the client will then replenish it, making it ongoing, or ‘evergreen’.

 From your perspective, there’s a huge advantage in being able to avoid consistent follow-up to get paid.
 With an evergreen retainer, this hassle is gone, leaving you to focus on winning cases.